songweizhi/Binning_refiner/README.md

 1. Refined contamination-free bins (you can customize the completeness cutoff for contamination-free bins with argument "-contamination_free_bin_completeness_cutoff" from Get_statistics.py)

-1. Refined good bins (you can customize the completeness and contamination cutoff for good bins with argument "-good_bin_completeness_cutoff" and "-good_bin_completeness_cutoff" from Get_statistics.py)
+1. Refined good bins (you can customize the completeness and contamination cutoff for good bins with argument "-good_bin_completeness_cutoff" and "-good_bin_contamination_cutoff" from Get_statistics.py)

 1. Cross-link (shared sequences) between input bins.
 Each band will be treated as a refined bin, the width is proportional to its size.
 We will get 9 refined bins in the illustration.